CleanScan

 Best for: Multi-site operations, contracts where attendance is disputed

 GPS-based check-in systems create a record that a crew member checked in at or near a facility at a specific time.
 The crew member checks in on a mobile device when they arrive and checks out when they leave.
-The system logs the location, timestamp, and duration.2
+The system logs location, timestamp, and duration.2

 Where it falls short: GPS proves presence, not performance.
 Your crew can check in, sit in the break room for four hours, and check out — and the GPS log will still show a completed visit.
 It also raises privacy and policy questions: some teams need employee consent, written notice, or client approval before location tracking is appropriate.
 It should be paired with other methods (photos, checklists) to show that work was done.